williamjohnstone/AutoRclone-Rewrite/Readme.md

 - Reverted `Changed output to 2 decimals in helpers.convert_bytes_to_best_unit()`
 - Better transfer size checks (still not perfect as doesn't account for files that are already on the destination)
 - Made sure arg parser uses utf8 encoding
+- Stopped error after pid fails to retrieve (this could mean transfers are done)
+- Added message to notify account switching when error count reaches 3

 ### 11th February 2020
 - Changed output to 2 decimals in `helpers.convert_bytes_to_best_unit()`